Common Reasons Patients Seek a Breast Lift Surgery

 Am I a Good Candidate for Breast Lift Surgery?

-The best candidates for breast lift surgery are healthy, emotionally-stable women who have realistic expectations about what mastopexy can accomplish.
+The best candidates for breast lift surgery are women who live healthy lifestyles and have realistic expectations about what mastopexy can accomplish.
 Large fluctuations in weight or pregnancy after a mastopexy may have a detrimental result on the outcome.
-Women who wish to increase or decrease the size of their breasts may want to include implants or a breast reduction surgery.
+Women who wish to increase or decrease the size of their breasts may want to include implants or a breast reduction surgery within their procedure.

 How Do I Select the Right Surgeon for Breast Lift Surgery?

 Dr. Cohen and Dr. Winters are able to utilize their experience as reconstructive and aesthetic surgeons to deliver breast lift surgery results tailored to each patient’s unique physiology, needs and desires.
-At our practice, we believe in find the surgeons that right for you.
-We work with patients who understand and trust in the partnership with their surgeon.
+At our practice, we believe in helping you find the surgeon who is right for you.
+We work with patients who understand that a trustful partnership with their surgeon will result in the best outcome.